 A large bulk of of my work are motivated by collaboration with industry.
 For example, we collaborated with Glance, India's largest mobile lock-screen content platform, to improve their recommender system for short-lived contents, and showed the effectiveness of our policy in a large-scale field experiment.

 Prior to joining Cornell, I obtained my PhD degree in the ACO program (Algorithms, Combinatorics and Optimization) at the Tepper School of Business, Carnegie Mellon University.
 I was fortunate to be able to work with R. Ravi and Andrew Li.
 I received my BS degree in Mathematics from Tsinghua University in 2014, and MS degree in Applied Mathematics and Statistics from the State University of New York at Stony Brook in 2017, where I was fortunate to work on computational geometry with Joseph Mitchell and Jie Gao.

-I received the INFORMS Pierskalla Best Paper Award in Health Applications in 2021.
-I have also been selected as a finalist for the INFORMS Dantzig Dissertation Award in Management Science in 2022.
+I received the INFORMS Pierskalla Best Paper Award in Health Applications in 2021 and the INFORMS George B. Dantzig Dissertation Award Dissertation Award in Operations Research and Management Science in 2022.
 Here is my CV.

 Su Jia, Nishant Oli, Andrew Li, R. Ravi, Paul Duff, Ian Anderson.

 Platforms have been leveraging the scale of data to build recommenders for newly-generated contents.
 Drawing ideas from bandit theory, we propose policies for recommending a high-volume of short-lived contents, which we also show to be nearly best possible theoretically.
 More importantly, we collaborated with Glance, India's largest lockscreen content company and implmented a large-scale field experiment on their real system, where our policy significantly outperformed their current DNN-based recommender.